-Will the US dollar-Swiss franc pair, which has risen for five consecutive days, continue its rally, or should we wait and see how the market moves?
+Will the US dollar-Swiss franc pair, which has risen for five consecutive days, continue its rebound, or should we wait and see how the market moves?

 05.01.2026